moderntribe/square-one/docs/theme/components/card.md

 ```

-And the panel controller using the Card component
+And the CardGrid panel controller using the Card component.

 ```php
 <?php